DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Limitations and Future Work

 \section{Limitations and Future Work}

-While DexFruit presents improvements in dexterous manipulation of soft fruits, some limitations and several opportunities for future work exist.
-While in this paper we only applied the FruitSplat bruise detection on strawberries as a representative fragile fruit with visible bruising, in the future, our method could be extended generally to arbitrary fruit types.
-Our experiments were conducted in controlled laboratory settings rather than actual field conditions.
-As discussed in Section \ref{sec:related_work} we feel that prior work has addressed this challenge well.
-We believe that integrated ripeness sensing could be achieved by leveraging soft optical tactile sensing output.
+While DexFruit presents improvements in dexterous manipulation of soft fruits, some limitations and several opportunities for future work exist. \review{With regards to our fruit selection for FruitSplat, we chose to restrict our initial scope of work on strawberries chiefly due to the data-collection and training time associated with implementing more fruits, which is an inherent limitation of our method.
+In principle, we expect our method can extend to any fruit that displays visible bruising such as blackberries.
+This is also the reason we did not implement tomatoes, due to the absence of visible bruising.
+In our experience with manipulating tomatoes for the baseline methods, we found that the best way to quantify any damage was through our stiffness metric.
+Since the body of the tomatoes are substantially less stiff than their outer layer of skin, excessive gripping of tomatoes only resulted in internal damage and was visually undetectable.
+For future work, we hope to extend FruitSplat to other fruits through curating an extensive database of labeled fruit damage.
+Additionally, integrating multi-spectral data \cite{sinha2024spectralgaussians} into FruitSplat could further increase its utility and robustness.} Our experiments were conducted in controlled laboratory settings rather than actual field conditions. \review{Further method evaluation should be done for both the harvesting and post-harvest processes out in the field and in produce warehouses.} We believe that integrated ripeness sensing could be achieved by leveraging soft optical tactile sensing output.
 This system could simultaneously improve yield by reducing damage and improving harvest ripeness.
 On the policy side, the method for switching off vision and turning on tactile in our method is conditioned on a contact heuristic.
 While this is sufficient for this work, this could be extended to a learned mode switch as the policy chooses actively which input is more useful.